Zequez/logseq-vault/pages/Get Shit Done.md

 			- I experienced anxiety about having to stand up and go to another room to pick up a pen
 			- I experienced joy as I saw the [[Beep!
 Book]] along with the pen, and realized that I actually would like to draw the turtle on the Beep!
 Book rather than on the other notebook that I have.
 			- I experienced exasperation (anger? impatience?) as I realized the pen I picked up was not working and angry about whoever left the empty/broken pen with the other pens.
 			- I laughed (joy) when I realized that after picking up another working-pen, I had put back the empty pen with the other pens.
-The joke was that I might have been angry at myself. [[What can you do with an empty plastic pen?]]
+The joke was that I might have been angry at myself; kinda barking at my own tail. [[What can you do with an empty plastic pen?]]
-			- I experienced anxiety
+			- I experienced anxiety while I started drawing the turtle and -
-			-
 		-